HeadBangZ/PersonalHub/README.md

 ### Todos
   - Create Sprint Entity, figure out how it is related
   - Clean up dtos and figure out which fields are required and which are not
+  - Entity properties "private set" how to handle
   - Add Error Handling
-  - Change name from PersonalHub to ProjectHub
+  - Change name from PersonalHub to ProjectHub (DONE)